How is Real Estate Divided in a Divorce?

 If you find yourself in need of a Divorce Attorney in St. Charles, Suddarth and Koor, LLC is here for you.
 We offer our services at an affordable rate so you are able to get more than you would with a cheap divorce attorney.

-We are trained and certified mediators that have years of experience conducting negotiations in complex financial and emotional circumstances for both uncontested and contested divorce cases.
+We are trained and certified mediators who have years of experience conducting negotiations in complex financial and emotional circumstances for both uncontested and contested divorce cases.

 We understand that the decisions you make during a divorce will impact the rest of your life, and having the right team behind you can make all the difference.